DTJF/libpruio/src/doc/_1_features.md

 supply, the other lines (AIN-0 to AIN-6) are free available.

-The ADC subsystem can use up to `16` step configurations (and an additional charge step) to perform a measurement. libpruio pre-configures steps `1` to `8` by default to sample lines AIN-0 to AIN-7.
+The ADC subsystem can use up to `16` step configurations (and an additional charge step) to perform a measurement. \Proj pre-configures steps `1` to `8` by default to sample lines AIN-0 to AIN-7.